 - Telangiectasia, swollen blood vessels on the hands, palms, forearms, face, and lips

-- Sine scleroderma -- affects internal organs, but not skin
+Sine scleroderma: Affects internal organs, but not skin

 These factors may increase the risk of scleroderma:

-- Race and ethnicity -- young women of African ancestry and native Americans of the Choctaw tribe of Oklahoma have high rates of the disease.
+- Race and ethnicity.
+Young women of African ancestry and native Americans of the Choctaw tribe of Oklahoma have high rates of the disease.

-It isn't always easy to diagnose scleroderma.
+It is not always easy to diagnose scleroderma.
 You may need to see both a rheumatologist (arthritis specialist) and a dermatologist (skin specialist).
 The doctor will do a physical examination and feel your skin to check for thickened and hardened areas.
 The doctor may also press affected tendons and joints and do the following:

-- Skin biopsy -- may find skin problems.
+- Skin biopsy, to uncover skin problems.